agabardo/nyc_restaurants/README.md

 # NYC RESTAURANTS
 ## Although this project is 'compiling' and working, it contains conceptual errors.
 I will rebuild soon.
 ## Please note.
-This project is very outdated, do not follow the current best practices for Node.js, neither for Angular or anything else in this repo.
+This project is very outdated.
+The project don't follows the current best practices for Node.js, neither for Angular or anything else in this repo.
 May have some useful bits of code, but I would not use any of this in production.
 Cheers.
 <p align="center">
   <img src="https://raw.githubusercontent.com/agabardo/nyc_restaurants/master/front-end/public/images/logo.png" alt=""/>
 </p>